ScOut3R/api_poc/README.md

 * **API access is not secured**.
 Authentication and authorization is missing.
 * **API access it not encrypted**.
 The interface listens on HTTP, so an SSL reverse proxy is highly recommended for any deployments.
 * **Deployment is not prepared to scale**.
 The Docker Compose service definition deploys a single API instance.
 By using Docker Swarm as the target platform the configuration could be updated to deploy it as a scalable service.
+* **Missing proper error handling**.
+The API code is clearly missing proper error handling which should be resolved before wide-spread use.